Five Generations In The Workplace

 Successful workplace cultures aren’t accidental.
 They are carefully and intentionally built by management and leadership.
 Successful workplace cultures are, in fact, purposeful.
 But they are not easy to build.
 They take work and a lot of maintenance.
 Learn how management and leadership can prioritize which actions to take that will have the greatest ROI in making your workplace culture a strategic differentiator.

-His first book, Motivating The “What’s In It For Me?”
+His first book, Motivating The "What's In It For Me?"
 Workforce (2005), explores the characteristics and motivations that each generation brings to the workforce and suggests management tactics applicable to any business setting.
 His next book, Generational Insights (2010) is a guide to the best practices in managing generational issues.
 Generational Selling Tactics That Work (2011) is the first book-length study of generational approaches to sales and marketing.
-His two DVD training videos have been best sellers since introduced in 2005 and his new online training and ILT courses are finding audiences inside corporations and with individuals aiming to keep their skills sharp.
-His short book The Gen-Savvy Financial Advisor (2012, revised 2016) is a must-read in the financial services industry.
+His short book The Gen-Savvy Financial Advisor (updated in 2017) is a must-read in the financial services industry.

-As a consultant, Marston has provided insight and advice to leadership at the nation’s most prominent corporations as well as multinational corporations including American Express, Fidelity, BASF, Nestle, Schlumberger, Merrill Lynch, Kellogg, Coca-Cola, Macy’s, Warner Brothers, ESPN, Qualcomm, RE/MAX and Eli Lilly.
-He has also offered presentations and consultations for the U.S. Army, the Internal Revenue Service, and the Los Alamos Nuclear Laboratory, as well as major professional associations such as the American Bankers Association, the Financial Services Roundtable, and the Million Dollar Roundtable.
-He is an ongoing instructor at Belmont University’s Scarlett School of Leadership.
+As a consultant, Marston has provided insight and advice to leadership at the nation's most prominent corporations as well as multinational corporations including American Express, Fidelity, BASF, Nestle, Schlumberger, Merrill Lynch, Coca-Cola, Macy's, Warner Brothers, ESPN, Qualcomm, RE/MAX and Eli Lilly.
+He has also offered presentations and consultations for the U.S. Department of Agriculture, the Internal Revenue Service, and the U.S. Army, as well as major professional associations such as the American Bankers Association, the Financial Services Roundtable, and the Million Dollar Roundtable.

-Marston’s insights and expertise are the product of 20 years of research and consultation across a wide range of industries as well as his own early-career background in corporate sales and research.
-He holds a Bachelor of Arts from Tulane University.
-He is a native and resident of Mobile, Alabama.
+Marston's insights and expertise are the products of over 20 years of research and consultation across a wide range of industries as well as his own early-career background in corporate sales and research.
+He holds a Bachelor of Arts from Tulane University and is a native and resident of Mobile, Alabama.